Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 - Web version

-   To complete certain tasks, you need to set up access to your device microphone and camera.
+   To complete certain projects, you need to set up access to your device microphone and camera.
 You can allow access in your browser settings.
 For information about how to do this, see the instructions for your browser.

    {% cut "Select a browser" %}